microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 Developers should be able to use `SharedTree` productively without constantly worrying about merge semantics.
 There are, however, situations that warrant an awareness and understanding of merge semantics.

-### Defining The End-User Experience
+### Defining The End User Experience

-Application authors sometimes need understand the relationship between their application's usage of `SharedTree`, and the resulting end-user experience when users make concurrent changes given.
+Application authors sometimes need to understand the relationship between their application's usage of `SharedTree` and the resulting end user experience when those end users make concurrent changes.
-This enables them to determine how to use `SharedTree`'s editing capabilities to achieve a desired end-user experience, and whether that experience is achievable in the first place.
+This enables them to determine how to use `SharedTree`'s editing capabilities to achieve a desired end user experience and whether that experience is achievable in the first place.

 ### Maintaining Application Invariants